mimblewimble/grin/doc/local_net.md

 You'll need a config file - the easiest is to copy over the `grin.toml` file from the root grin directory into the `node1` directory you just made.

 Before running your mining server, a wallet server needs to be set up and listening so that the mining server knows where to send mining rewards.
 This can all be configured in the `grin.toml` file.
-We will use the defaults, with the wallet listener running on port 13415.
+We will use the defaults, with the wallet listener automatically started on port 13415.

 See [wallet](wallet.md) for more info on the various Grin wallet commands and options.